kadena-community/kadena.js/packages/tools/cookbook/README.md

 ts-node src/accounts/transfer-create.ts senderAccount recieverAccount 1
 ```

+## Notes

-> **NOTE:** These scripts assume that accounts follow the recommended
+- These scripts assume that accounts follow the recommended convention:
-> convention: k:publicKey `tsconfig.json`.
-Otherwise this will not work
+  `k:publicKey`.
+If your account name does not follow this convention, you will
+  need to manually update it in the script.
+- All scripts are integrated with sign requests to Chainweaver desktop (this
+  will not work on the web client).
+If you would like to manually paste the
+  sigData into the Chainweaver application, you can use the `printSigData`
+  function provided in the utils directory.
+- If you would like to test a transaction without sending it to the blockchain
+  to be mined, you can use the `printLocal` function provided in the utils
+  directory to print the response for a non-transactional command execution.